terdong/my-nixos-config/README.md

 This repository provides a simple and modular Nix Flake setup for configuring a NixOS system and Home Manager.
 It’s designed to make managing a NixOS system with user-specific configurations more scalable and reproducible.

-## Notes

-- This does not support macOS.
-Because I do not have a Mac.

 ## Features

 * [x] NixOS system configuration